hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_deployment.html.markdown

 ---

-A `scale` block supports the following:
+A `sku` block supports the following:

+* `capacity` - (Optional) Tokens-per-Minute (TPM).
+The unit of measure for this field is in the thousands of Tokens-per-Minute.
+Defaults to `1` which means that the limitation is `1000` tokens per minute.
+If the resources SKU supports scale in/out then the capacity field should be included in the resources' configuration.
+If the scale in/out is not supported by the resources SKU then this field can be safely omitted.
+For more information about TPM please see the [product documentation](https://learn.microsoft.com/azure/ai-services/openai/how-to/quota?tabs=rest).

+* `family` - (Optional) If the service has different generations of hardware, for the same SKU, then that can be captured here.
+Changing this forces a new resource to be created.

-* `type` - (Required) The name of the SKU.
+* `name` - (Required) The name of the SKU.
 Ex - `Standard` or `P3`.
 It is typically a letter+number code.
 Changing this forces a new resource to be created.

-* `tier` - (Optional) Possible values are `Free`, `Basic`, `Standard`, `Premium`, `Enterprise`.
-Changing this forces a new resource to be created.

 * `size` - (Optional) The SKU size.
 When the name field is the combination of tier and some other value, this would be the standalone code.
 Changing this forces a new resource to be created.

-* `family` - (Optional) If the service has different generations of hardware, for the same SKU, then that can be captured here.
+* `tier` - (Optional) Possible values are `Free`, `Basic`, `Standard`, `Premium`, `Enterprise`.
 Changing this forces a new resource to be created.

-* `capacity` - (Optional) Tokens-per-Minute (TPM).
-The unit of measure for this field is in the thousands of Tokens-per-Minute.
-Defaults to `1` which means that the limitation is `1000` tokens per minute.
-If the resources SKU supports scale in/out then the capacity field should be included in the resources' configuration.
-If the scale in/out is not supported by the resources SKU then this field can be safely omitted.
-For more information about TPM please see the [product documentation](https://learn.microsoft.com/azure/ai-services/openai/how-to/quota?tabs=rest).

 ## Attributes Reference